benbardev/benbardev.github.io/_posts/2023-05-14-cloud_learner.md

 # Cloud Classifier

 Summary: An image classifier and inference deployment for classifying cloud type from the 10 main types.
 The
-    neural network is pre-trained with resnet34 to speed up the learning proccess.
+    neural network is pre-trained with resnet34 to speed up the learning process.
 The cloud_learner uses a collection of images downloaded from the web to train/refine the neural network.
     The 10 main cloud types used here are: